Jenna Porterfield

 This project was built from wireframes and design mockups provided by the client's marketing team.
 It features rollover images with more information and links, a dynamically updating Google Map based on dropdown menu selection, hybrid internal pages with composite views of pricing, marketing, maps, and weather widgets.
 This was built using HTML, CSS, and Javascript/jQuery on the front end and is generated with VB.Net on the back end.
 Involvement includes sales demonstrations, onboarding, development, mobile responsiveness, admin training, and post-launch update requests.
 Requests include: adding locations, removing locations, adding new content pages with custom design specifications, map updates, and more.

-biBERK Calculator Concept
+biBERK Business Insurance Calculator Concept

 This project is a sample of how I would approach customer retention on lengthy forms.
 As a consumer, I am much more likely to complete a task when I know how much time and attention is needed.
 Using visual indicators of progress is a sure-fire way to let the end user know how far they've come and how much further they need to go!
 Another key to this concept is intuitively grouping information into digestible sections.
 Questions of a similar nature should always be grouped together, especially if they are relevant to the results of the form.
 In this case, I did move a few fields around and changed a few labels that go along with the data fields.
 In some cases, the phrasing was confusing, so rephrasing the verbiage will keep the customer as comfortable and confident as possible when answering the questions.
 Confidence builds trust and loyalty, which I feel are an invaluable part of a good service page.